-Dogs are most close human friend animals.
-They are the only animals that have been close to people and enhanced friendship as well as emotional support.
+Dogs are the only animals that have been close to people and enhanced friendship as well as emotional support.

 They are leading service animals that are a common prescription from mental health services providers.
 Owning and caring for a dog helps you cope with anxiety, stress, and depression due to the fun and affection they bring.

 Dogs come with pretty powerful mental and physical health benefits.

 Here are the eight most popular ways dogs bring you amazing health benefits:

 Due to the growing interest of healthy purpose of owning a dog and the health problems common to many people, research has revealed that dogs can sniff cancer.
 Exactly what type of cancer can dogs sniff?
 Trained dogs can smell skin cancer.

 Melanoma is a common type of skin cancer that dogs can detect.
 They detect because they have an excellent sense of smell as compared to humans.
 The dog’s olfactory abilities are so high that they can sniff out Melanoma within human skin.

 2) Dogs Help You Stay Active